AJManzione/Note-Taker-App/README.md

 *HTML,CSS,JavaScript,Node.js,Git,GitHub*

 # Installaton
-*- Clone the repository - run "npm i" to install required dependencies - run server.js to load a local server - or  use the app  by clicking the deployed link above*
+- use the app by clicking the deployed link above or

-# Usage
-*This project can be used by all who wish to use it*
+- Clone the repository
+- run "npm i" to install required dependencies
+- run server.js to load a local server

 # License
 *MIT License*